-Important Note:
+Important

 Please review these Installation Guide notes carefully before you attempt any installation or upgrades.
-If you are in any doubt contact your support representative or Northgate directly.
+If you are in any doubt contact your support representative or NEC directly.
 Always make notes covering exactly what you do, step by step, during an installation or upgrade.

-If you find any issues with guidance, or ways to improve it, please feed this back by using the "Comment on this topic" links in the Online Documentation.
+If you find any issues with guidance, or ways to improve it, please feed this to NEC Helpdesk.
 This will help all Reality users with future upgrades.